Undergraduate certificates: naval hydrodynamics; technological entrepreneurship; wind energy

 Project Lead The Way (PLTW) is a four-year high school sequence taught in conjunction with traditional math and science courses.
 The program's curriculum emphasizes critical thinking, creativity, innovation, and real-world problem solving.
 PLTW courses provide students with in-depth, hands-on knowledge of engineering and technology-based careers.

 Seamans Center for the Engineering Arts and Sciences

 The Seamans Center for the Engineering Arts and Sciences is home to the College of Engineering.
 The Seamans Center provides space for learning, teaching, research, and collaboration that meet the needs of 21st-century engineering.
 Additional work rooms and conference areas join the Seamans Center's expanded classrooms and flexible research space in an environment designed to serve the needs of the college's students, faculty, and staff.

-Construction began in 2016 on an addition that will provide state-of-the art collaborative classrooms and learning spaces that further enhance the creative learning opportunities for students.
+Construction was completed on an addition that provides state-of-the art collaborative classrooms and learning spaces that further enhance the creative learning opportunities for students.
 The Seamans Center provides the welcoming and collaborative facilities that support the active and engaging educational and research programs in the College of Engineering.

 Engineering Student Services

 The professional staff of Engineering Student Services administers student services for the College of Engineering, including advising, tutoring, student records, and global engineering.
 It also is the administrative home of Engineering Professional Development and the Hanson Center for Technical Communication.